 Retargeting works by using cookies, which remain in the user’s browser.
 They can provide you with a great source of information and help you to understand what your users are interested in and want.
 This can also help you to develop further content in the future and fine-tune your native advertising campaigns.

-If you are interested in finding out more about native advertising and wider digital advertising, the Oxcom Diploma in Digital Marketing could be for you.
+If you are interested in finding out more about native advertising and wider digital advertising, the CIM Diploma in Professional Digital Marketing could be for you.
 To find out more contact us or call our team today on 01865 515255